5 Hybrid Fundraiser Ideas for Breast Cancer Awareness Month

 • Decide on a fundraising goal and whether you want people to pledge their support by the mile, chapters read, weight lifted, or steps taken.

-• Set up your a-thon fundraising website using a fundraising platform so that people can participate wherever they are and on their own time (within your fundraiser’s date parameters, of course!).
-When you use a fundraising platform, all participants have to do is update their individual pages with how much they’ve accomplished each week.
-The platform does the tallying and updating and can even notify supporters when it’s time to pay their donation amount.
+• Set up your a-thon fundraising website so that people can participate wherever they are and on their own time (within your fundraiser’s date parameters, of course!).

 • Enlist participants by partnering with your gym, yoga studio, rec center, or library.
 Get your friends to sign up and share your a-thon through social media.
 If you’re partnering with a local business, ask them to encourage their followers to sign up or sponsor participants, too!